 Tire manufacturers make tires by assembling rubber, fabric cord and steel wire in a mold and applying heat and pressure to the point where the rubber is almost liquid.
-The rubber vulcanizes and the final tire shape forms.
-If something goes wrong in the manufacturing process, a variety of defects can occur in the tire.
+The rubber vulcanizes, and the final tire shape forms.
+If even the smallest error occurs during the manufacturing process, a variety of tire defects can occur.

-A low-level malfunction happens when the tire's tread cures into a slightly conical shape, rather than the cylindrical shape it is supposed to be.
-This causes brand-new tires to force the vehicle to pull to one side during operation.
-Other results of manufacturing defects include tread separation, blowouts or explosions.Miami Motor Vehicle Accidents Resulting from Defective Tires
+A low-level malfunction happens when the tire's tread cures into a slightly conical shape rather than the cylindrical shape it is supposed to be.
+This causes the vehicle to pull to one side.
+Other symptoms of a defective tire include tread separation or blowouts.Miami Motor Vehicle Accidents Resulting from Defective Tires

 National Highway Traffic Safety Administration (NHTSA) statistics show that about 414 deaths and 10,275 injuries occur annually due to tire problems.
-Typical accidents that result from tire defects are rollover accidents.
+Rollover accidents are the most common type of serious accident following a tire blowout.

-When a tire explodes, blows out or loses its tread at highway speeds, the driver is often not able to control the vehicle any longer.
-It is especially difficult for a driver to maintain control of the vehicle if the tire that fails is on the rear of the vehicle, as the steering wheel and brakes are not as effective at helping the driver maintain control as when it is a front tire that fails.
-Out-of-control vehicles travelling at highway speed often end up rolling over.
-The more top-heavy a vehicle is, the more likely it is to roll.Why Tire Defect Accidents Are Dangerous
+When a tire explodes, blows out or loses its tread at highway speeds, the driver often loses control of the vehicle.
+It is especially difficult for a driver to maintain control of the vehicle if the tire that fails is on the rear of the vehicle, as the steering wheel and brakes are not as effective at helping the driver maintain control as when the front tire fails.
+Out-of-control vehicles traveling at highway speed often end up rolling over.
+The more top-heavy a vehicle is, the more likely it is to roll.Why Are Tire Defects So Dangerous?

-Almost 10,000 people die each year in rollover accidents according to government statistics.
-The reason that rollover accidents are so devastating is that tire blow-outs frequently cause the vehicle to overturn.
-And because the roof and support structure of many vehicles are weaker than the rest of the vehicle frame.
-If a vehicle flips onto the roof, passengers can sustain such serious injuries as spinal cord damage, traumatic brain injury, paraplegia and quadriplegia.
+Almost 10,000 people die each year in rollover accidents, according to the National Highway Transportation Safety Administration.
+The reason why rollover accidents are so devastating is that tire blow-outs frequently cause the vehicle to overturn.
+And because the roof and support structure of many vehicles are weaker than the rest of the vehicle, passengers can sustain serious injuries such as spinal cord damage, traumatic brain injury, paraplegia and quadriplegia.
 Sadly, many rollover accidents result in accident victims and their families paying the ultimate price.

 Tire failure can be frightening and have catastrophic consequences.
-Tire manufacturers have a duty to sell safe products and need to be responsible when their products fail.
-If you have been involved in a car accident due to tire failure, a Miami defective tire attorney can discuss your situation with you and advise you on your options for recovering for your injuries.
+Tire manufacturers have a duty to sell safe products and need to be held responsible when their products fail.
+Motorists also have a duty to maintain their vehicle’s tires in a safe condition and to replace them when they become worn.Have You Been Injured in an Accident Caused by a Defective Tire?